-You can Link a volume and instance together.
-Allows an instance to connect and mount the volume as a hard drive. a volume to an instance in order to expand the available storage on the instance.
+You can attach a volume to an instance in order to expand the available storage on the instance.
 If you specify iSCSI as the volume attachment type, you must also connect and mount the volume from the instance for the volume to be usable.
 For more information, see Volume Attachment Types and Connecting to a Volume.

 You should only attach Linux volumes to Linux instances and Windows volumes to Windows instances.

 To use Oracle Cloud Infrastructure, you must be given the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 If you try to perform an action and get a message that you don’t have permission or are unauthorized, confirm with your administrator the type of access you've been granted and which compartment you should work in.

 For administrators: The policy in Let users launch Compute instances includes the ability to attach/detach existing block volumes.
 The policy in Let volume admins manage block volumes, backups, and volume groups lets the specified group do everything with block volumes and backups, but not launch instances.

 If you're new to policies, see Getting Started with Policies and Common Policies.
 For reference material about writing policies for instances, cloud networks, or other Core Services API resources, see Details for the Core Services.

 Open the navigation menu.
 Under Core Infrastructure, go to Compute and click Instances.